 Recently I’ve had several conversations with candidates and clients regarding Human Centred Design (HCD).
 What is it?
 It seems to be a buzzword lately, but how valuable actually is it?
 Is it just a framework applicable to UX Designers, or should Project Managers and Change Managers use HCD?
 What does the talent market look like?
-Click here to reach out, I'd be happy to answer any questions you may have, but below are some basics.

 What is HCD or Human Centred Design?

 Recently several of my colleagues purchased Apple AirPods.
 I’ve observed that when we are walking together, they quickly notice others with AirPods.
 You may have had the same experience when you have purchased a new car and notice others with the same car.
 This is known as the Reticular Activation System, which changes your observations based on what your brain determines is important to you.
 By changing the way we approach a problem, we can use this to our advantage to solve a problem more effectively.
 HCD is a design framework that puts the needs of the people you are designing a solution for at the forefront.
 It isn’t necessarily about the appearance of a product or solution, but how the problem is approached and the process of identifying a solution.

 Human Centred Design consists of three phases;